Energy Division selection criteria for investigating major hazard precursor events from 1 October 2010

 In June 2010 HSE Board agreed amendments to HSE's RIDDOR Incident Selection Criteria with effect from 1 October 2010.
 This included major hazard precursor events, referring to HSE's business plan and relevant workplan for each Operational Directorate.
-This gives SI flexibility to decide which major hazard precursor events to investigate.
+This gives ED flexibility to decide which major hazard precursor events to investigate.

 The following criteria should be used: